zukunft/zukunft.com/README.md

 # zukunft.com

-## Calculating with RDF data.
+## Calculating with words

 This program should
 - be a [Giant Global Graph](https://en.wikipedia.org/wiki/Giant_Global_Graph) (GGG) browser
-- a wordpress like frontend for the GGG using mayly a similar view editor
+- have a wordpress like frontend for the GGG using mayly a similar view editor
 - make the GGG usable for a real-time [delphi-method](https://en.wikipedia.org/wiki/Delphi_method)
-- an [exoskeleton](https://en.wikipedia.org/wiki/Exoskeleton_(human)) for the brain
+- be an [exoskeleton](https://en.wikipedia.org/wiki/Exoskeleton_(human)) for the brain
 - make slow thinking ([Kahneman](https://en.wikipedia.org/wiki/Daniel_Kahneman)) faster
 - allow each user have her/his own [OLAP cube](https://en.wikipedia.org/wiki/OLAP_cube)
 - make efficient community learning easy by connecting all user OLAP cubes point to point